-The battery can sustain a constant discharge of up to 90 A, and up to 120 A in short bursts of a few seconds.
+The battery can sustain a constant discharge of up to 90 A, and up to 120 A in short bursts of up to 10 seconds.
 Make sure to never short the battery discharge plug or plug it into a circuit that may be shorted.

 Note that the maximum safe discharge rating is dependent on adequate cooling to keep the battery below 50°C. If used in an enclosed space without airflow, constant current draw must be decreased appropriately to keep the battery at a safe temperature.

 Avoid storing the battery at full charge (16.8 V) for longer than 6 hours at a time.
 If the battery will not be immediately used (within the same day), it should be stored at about 50% charge, or 3.7 V/cell (14.8V).
 Limiting the amount of time the battery stays at full charge significantly improves battery health and usable lifespan.
 The Blue Robotics H6 Pro Charger, and most lithium polymer chargers, have a storage setting that will automatically put the battery at the correct voltage for storage.

 Charge will be lost over time when the battery is stored, and care must be taken to ensure long-term storage does not damage the battery.
 Storage temperature should always be below 50°C (122°F), and the lower, the better.
-It should be periodically checked and charged to keep each cell above the 3.3 V minimum.
+Batteries in storage should be periodically checked and charged to keep each cell above the 3.3 V minimum.

 Lithium Polymer Battery Puffing/Swelling

 - Very slight puffing or swelling of the battery is not ideal but is generally safe to continue use in most cases.
 Slight puffing and swelling are strong indicators that the battery is being stressed and more care should be taken to maintain good battery health by following our guidelines for:

 - Storing the battery at 50% charge when not in use